PowerTank Inflation System

 The tires on Tige need to be filled to 110 psi.
 The front tires on Red Rover need to be 105 psi.
 These kind of air pressures are not easily generated outside of a truck service plaza.

 We prefer not to use a truck service plaza.
-We like to check wheel lug nut torque and tire air pressure in the RV park where we can do it at our leisure.
+We like to check wheel lug nut torque and tire air pressure in the RV park, where we can do it at our leisure.
+And the tires are cold (not moved), which is how tire pressure should be set.

 There is an air compressor on Red Rover that feeds the several air systems.
 The most important system is the air brake system.
 The compressor is designed to cut in around 100 psi and cut out at 120 psi.
 We tapped one of the air tanks and connected an air chuck to use for sundry tasks.